 She speaks to us directly now… she says she’s been going to the station to search for “her”; “she” is homeless, lost, and needs to be rescued, urgently, from some unspecified malevolence.
 (Stoller Hall is opposite Victoria Station…)

 “Not a friend in the world”, she says again, becoming more agitated.
 As her distress reaches a climax, she cries out, and in the abrupt silence which follows, a chair topples over on the far side of the stage.
 The atmosphere is charged… we all gawk, trying to figure out if this is a stunt or an accident!

 I can’t remember, thinking back, if Nico’s voice had already started to emerge from Maxine’s mouth before the chair fell.
 First Maxine was speaking with her own voice; then Nico’s deep, heavily accented intonation took over, just for a sentence or two, before reverting.

-We were watching a psychic medium channel a spirit voice.
+We were watching a psychic medium channel a spirit message.